Cycling between tulips, beaches and dunes. How to discover Holland and the bulb region.

-Is there really a cycle path that contains 4 unique elements such as the plain, the flowers, the sea and some monuments?
+Is there really a cycle path that contains 6 unique elements such as the plain, the tulips, the sea, dunes and some monuments?

 If you are looking for something like this and maybe with family or friends you cannot agree on what type of route to choose, perhaps the bollenstreek, also known as the region of the bulbs, could be right for you.

 Here there is a path of almost 30 km to be done by bike that starts from the sea, crosses the dunes of the Dutch coast and gets lost in the flowery fields both in spring and summer.
 Typical Dutch villages, small towns, museums, castles, monuments and much more along a route suitable for all types of cyclists.

 Let’s start by saying that if you love these places but don’t have too much desire to spend time organizing the choice of the route or maybe even worrying about the bike rental, there are some organized tours such as the flower tour (by bike and walk) that allows to discover the colorful flowerfields around Keukenhof and an audio guided tour through the tulip fields including bike rental in Lisse of about 10 km, during which you can admire the colorful fields around the Keukenhof park .

 If instead you prefer the bollenstreek route and maybe you want to keep some extra excursions for the following days, here is the famous bollenstreek cycle path:

 It starts from Noordwijkerhout (1), a typically flourishing Dutch village from which you can reach the equally typical coastal dunes (2) that embrace the sea.
 Here we have chosen an arrival point (or passage) where a panoramic parking for bikes is indicated on the map, however the cycle paths along the sea, between trees and infinite paths, are in typical Dutch style.
 The biggest risk you run is to lose yourself!

 Respect the highway code and enjoy the landscape.